 Chargers for mobile phones, tablets, and gaming devices draw power even when they are not connected to a device.
 According to the Natural Resource Defense Council, 23% of the average household’s energy consumption can be attributed to vampire power.
 Check each room in your house for these vampires, and try to incorporate some of the following changes:

-- Unplug electronics and chargers when not in use;
+- Unplug electronics and switch off your hotel chromecast when not in use;

 - When using your computer, make sure it is set to go into sleep mode as opposed to using a screensaver.
 Shutdown your computer (and peripheral devices) entirely every night or when not in use;